NOW: WHAT’S HAPPENING? (updated May 6, 2026)

 We are protecting this land not from people, but for people, and all the living things that depend on it.”

-Tile Art Design’s “Driftless Area Sunroom Floor Map” (DASFM) mosaic installation on the floor and walls of a residential sunroom is finished!
+Tile Art Design’s “Driftless Area Sunroom Floor Map” (DASFM) mosaic installation, in the photo shown above, on the floor and walls of a residential sunroom is finished!

 "Along with the many months of plain hard work, much of it painstakingly detailed and frequently tedious, Nan always maintained a positive and professional approach.
 The circumstances were sometimes daunting.
 For example, the final mosaic installation took place over a period of 12-14 months at a location approximately 100 miles (one-way) from Nan's home.
 Not to mention the "install" coincided with the peak, or rather nadir, of the Covid pandemic with its attendant problems regarding supply chains as well as available skilled labor in a remote rural area.
 Throughout it all, Nan maintained focus, determination, and her characteristic good humor.
 A very big job very well done.